 According to Lewin, the person is heterogeneous, divided into separate parts although interconnected and interdependent.
 Personal areas are divided into cells.
 Cells that are adjacent to the conceptual area of the motor are called peripheral cells, cells in the center of the circle are called central cells.
 The motor system acts as a unit because usually, the land can do something at one time.
 Similarly, the perceptual system means that people can only pay attention to and perceive one thing at a time.
 The sections hold communication and are interdependent, cannot stand alone.
 The person is formulated as a separate area in the living space.
 Even though the person is surrounded by his psychological environment, he is not part of it.
-The psychological environment is also impervious.
+The psychological environment stops at the edge of the ellipse, but the boundary between the person and the environment is also impervious.
 This means that environmental facts can affect the person and personal facts can affect the environment.